Knee, ankylosis of

 A 30% rating requires: Favorable angle in full extension, or in slight flexion between 0° and 10°.
 A 60% rating requires: Extremely unfavorable, in flexion at an angle of 45° or more.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Knee, ankylosis of?
+What evidence supports a higher rating for Knee, ankylosis of?

-What is the C&P exam like for Knee, ankylosis of?
+What happens at the C&P exam for Knee, ankylosis of?

 Get a Personalized Rating Analysis